Mohangad

 Mohangad Fort is a ruined hill fort in Pune district, Maharashtra, India, also known as Jaslodgad.
 It is located at Shirgaon, near Hirdoshi village, on the road between Bhor and Mahad.
-The fort was described as long deserted in a letter of 1659 from Shivaji.
-The existing remains include rock-cut and dressed stone steps and several rock-cut water cisterns.
+The fort was described as long deserted in a letter of 1659 from Shivaji I. The existing remains include rock-cut and dressed stone steps and several rock-cut water cisterns.